 “Listening to the music our culture listens to, I realize all of us fluctuate between loneliness as our problem to loneliness as a solution to our problem. . . .
 We see loneliness as a problem at first, but then we think that maybe it’s a solution to our problems.
 And I’m here to tell you that we’re not the first people in the history of mankind to choose loneliness.”

-“God doesn’t only come and sit with us, he also allows us to enjoy the pleasures of his presence.
+“God doesn’t only come and sit with us; he also enables us to enjoy the pleasures of his presence.
 It’s not that he just comes with a message; he comes with a message of hope, a message of joy, and he says, ‘I’m going to never leave you, nor forsake you.
 And I’m going to give you new eyes and I’m going to give you great faith and I’m going to give you renewed purpose.
-I love you where you’re at but I’m not going to leave you where you’re at.
-I am for you, not against you, and I’m going to give you what your greatest heart’s desire is.
+I love you where you’re at, but I’m not going to leave you where you’re at.
+I am for you, not against you, and I’m going to give you what your heart’s greatest desire is.
 You thought you were hiding, but in reality, I was setting you up to meet with me.
 That’s what you need.
 You need an encounter with me.’
 And it’s at that moment we discover the joy of the hiding place.
-It’s not a removal of our problems, it’s the gift of God’s presence with us.
-It’s not that we escape our great trials and tribulations, it’s the great joy of knowing that he calls us ‘friend.’”
+It’s not a removal of our problems; it’s the gift of God’s presence with us.
+It’s not that we escape our great trials and tribulations; it’s the great joy of knowing that he calls us ‘friend.’”

 “Learn how to fight for community.
 God does want you to intentionally commune with him, but he also wants you in an intentional community.
 You can’t just stay with him forever.
 He’s not just calling you to be a monk.
 He’s also calling you to go out and make disciples and to get back into community.”